BioinformaNicks/Bioinformatics-training-collection/README.md

     - [Datacamp](https://www.datacamp.com/) has a lot of courses on R, and you can get a free 3 months premium through a Github Educational account.
 Use at own moral risk: DataCamp has been implicated in a sexual harassment scandal.
 - Free
     - [RStudio Primers](https://rstudio.cloud/learn/primers)
+    - [STAT447 by the University of Illinois](https://stat447.com/lectures/03-rbasics/).
+A recent course by [Dirk Eddelbuettel](https://stat.illinois.edu/directory/profile/deddel) of the Department of Statistics, University of Illinois which provides a dive into R basics and beyond, in addition to providing some information on the RStudio environment and [General Computational Skills](#General-Computational-Skills).
     - edX
         - [Data science R Basics](https://www.edx.org/course/data-science-r-basics)
         - [Data Analysis for the Life Sciences](http://rafalab.github.io/pages/harvardx.html)